-Prevent it from happen by:
+Prevent it from happening by:

 - Check local air quality reports.
 Listen and watch for news or health warnings about smoke.

 - Keep indoor air as clean as possible if you are advised to stay indoors.
 Keep windows and doors closed.
 Run an air conditioner, but keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.
-If you do not have an air conditioner and it is too warm to stay inside with the windows closed, seek shelter in a designated evacuation centre or away from the affected area.
+If you do not have an air conditioner and it is too warm to stay inside with the windows closed, seek shelter in a designated evacuation center or away from the affected area.

 - Avoid activities that increase indoor pollution.
 Burning candles, fireplaces, or gas stoves can increase indoor pollution.
 Vacuuming stirs up particles already inside your home, contributing to indoor pollution.
 Smoking also puts even more pollution into the air.